rgwch/mayan-client/README.md

 Youl'll need an existing Mayan EDMS instance running.
 I recommend using docker-compose with the compose-file [provided](https://docs.mayan-edms.com/chapters/docker/install_docker_compose.html#docker-compose-install) by Mayan.

 Create a user for Nito in the Mayan app.
-Create the Cabinets (Folders) you'll need from the Mayan UI.

-To build the app, you'll need [NodeJS](https://nodejs.org).
+To build Nito, you'll need [NodeJS](https://nodejs.org).
 Tested Version is 18.18.0.

 If you just want to have a quick look without installing the toolchain, you may use https://nito.surge.sh/.
 (Note: This comes with no warranties and it can be removed or disabled at any time without notice).
 You'll still need a running Mayan EDMS instance to connect to.